 A

-- Absentee: An absentee is a property owner who does not reside at the property and is not actively involved in its management.
+Absentee: A property owner who does not reside at the property and is typically not involved in its management.

-- Appreciation: The increase in the value of a property over time.
+Appreciation: The increase in a property's value over time.

-- Assumption Fee: A fee a lender charges a buyer who will assume the seller’s existing mortgage.
+Assumption Fee: A fee to take over a seller’s mortgage.

-- Avatar: Unique identifier for each property based on the buy box criteria.
+Avatar: A unique system-generated ID for each property based on the client’s Buy Box.

 B